-5. Loosen the screws securing the lamp to the projector.
+4. Loosen the screws securing the lamp to the projector.
 The screws do not come all the way out.

-6. Lift up the lamp handle and gently pull the lamp out of the projector.
+5. Hold the lamp by its handle and gently pull it out of the projector.

-Note: The lamp(s) in this product contain mercury.
+Note: Ho The lamp(s) in this product contain mercury.
 Please consult your state and local regulations regarding disposal or recycling.
 Do not put in the trash.

-7. Gently insert the new lamp into the projector.
+6. Gently insert the new lamp into the projector.
 If it does not fit easily, make sure it is facing the right way.
-Press the handle down.